Picking the Right SharePoint Project Management Template

 With BrightWork, the templates you use to create your project sites exist as actual sites, unlike with out-of-the-box SharePoint where they just exist as files in a library.
 This means you can inspect the template before you use it to make sure it fits your needs.

-Start with a Project Management Template
+Start with a Free Project Management Template

 Many project managers start using a SharePoint site they created themselves or a pre-built site like the BrightWork Free Template.
 The BrightWork Free Template takes existing, out-of-the-box SharePoint features, creating a fully functioning project site.